Skip Navigation

-Spring Tacos with Mushrooms
+Spring Tacos with Mushrooms by Thomasina Miers

 "The Mexicans love wild mushrooms.
 In the spring, morels and St. George’s mushrooms come out in Britain among other varieties.
 If you can get wild mushrooms, add some sliced to normal field mushrooms or include a little dried porcini for a real treat.
 This filling is also really delicious in quesadillas."
-Thomasina Miers

 Cooking time: 15–20 minutes